List of Totally Spies! characters: Virgil

-Virgil is the supervisor at the coffee shop where Alex, Sam, and Clover take on part-time jobs in season 5.
+Virgil is the supervisor at the coffee store where Alex, Sam, and Clover take on part-time jobs in season 5.
 He first appears in "Evil Professor".
 He appears in several episodes including "The Show Must Go On...
 Or Else" where he is transformed to become an actor in a western, In "Zero To Hero", he asks out Alex, who considers him just a friend.
 When the date goes terribly wrong because of his clumsiness and bad luck, he later discovers the girls are spies and uses a serum to bulk up in order to be a superhero, concocting dangerous situations where he can save her.